hmrc/income-tax-mtd-changelog/README.md

 * Version 2.0 has been deprecated, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#9th-january-2023)

 -->
-### 16 May 2023

-The following changes were deployed into sandbox and production.

-### individuals-income-received-api

-* Added new `TAX_YEAR_NOT_ENDED` Gov-Test-Scenario to the following endpoints:
-  * Ignore Employment
-  * Unignore Employment
-  * Create and Amend Employment Financial Details

-### property-business-api

-* Added new `PROPERTY_INCOME_ALLOWANCE` Gov-Test-Scenario to the following endpoints:
-  * Create and Amend a Foreign Property Annual Submission
-  * Create and Amend a UK Property Annual Submission
-* Added new `DUPLICATE_COUNTRY_CODE` Gov-Test-Scenario to the following endpoints:
-  * Create and Amend a Foreign Property Annual Submission

 ### 17 May 2023

 The following changes were deployed into sandbox and production.